drsound/roon-cloud-setup/README.md

 - Enhanced data protection: The absence of power cuts in a cloud-based solution reduces the risk of corruption for your locally stored FLAC files, ensuring your music collection remains safe.
 - Effortless scalability: When you need more storage or processing power, simply purchase additional cloud storage or CPUs to meet your demands.
 If you find cheaper storage offered by a third-party cloud provider, you can also attach it to your existing cloud server and seamlessly utilize it, although this option is not currently covered in this guide.
 - Reduced energy consumption: Integrating the OpenVPN client into an existing home device or appliance eliminates the need for extra energy usage.
 In the worst-case scenario, using a dedicated Raspberry Pi will keep energy consumption minimal, at less than 5 watts.
+- No fan noise: Since you are running your Roon Core on a cloud server, there is no fan noise generated.
+This allows you to avoid having to hide your Roon Core far from your speakers or invest in a fanless system.

 ### 🤝 Motivation and collaboration